firecmsco/firecms/example/README.md

 Algolia, using Cloud functions.
 If you deploy it your data will be indexed.
 Then you can add your appId and searchKey to the .env file in the root of this example project.

+Note that you only need to have a Cloud Functions backend such as this one if you want to enable text search or are extending functionality in any other way.